Cincinnati has several locations around the city that honor previous Presidents.

 The sculptor, Matt Langford, chose to show Abe holding an ax and a book as two symbols to represent his life during that time.

-Look closely at the plaque at the base of the statue that reads, ” I shall prepare myself.
+Look closely at the plaque at the statue’s base that reads, ” I shall prepare myself.
 Someday my chance will come.”

 Presidential Themed Stops on the Ohio Side (Downtown Cincinnati)

-A Historic Event at the Taft Museum of Art
+A Historical Event Took Place at the Taft Museum of Art

 Located at 316 Pike St. in Cincinnati.